Wednesday, December 14, 2016

 She has many haters, starting with her ex-husband and her closest collaborators.

-Some of her detractors are her daughter in law, her confused and immature son, and her mad and sophisticated mother who has a relationship with a much younger stud.
+Some of her detractors are her daughter-in-law, her confused and immature son, and her mad and sophisticated mother, who has a relationship with a much younger man.

 PHOTO COURTESY OF ©2016 SONY PICTURES CLASSICS

-The mother wants her daughter to heal herself and become more “normal” by visiting and to forgive her incarcerated father, a “monster” serving a life sentence for committing a horrendous crime which Michele witnessed when she was a teenager.
+The mother wants her daughter to heal herself and become more “normal” by visiting and forgiving her incarcerated father, a “monster” serving a life sentence for committing a horrendous crime that Michele witnessed when she was a teenager.

 ISABELLE HUPPERT.
 PHOTO JOSE A HERMOSILLO ©2017 FESTIVAL IN LA

-“Oh…” is the original name of the novel by the French-Armenian writer Philippe Djian, outstandingly adapted to the screen by David Birke.
+“Oh…” is the original name of the novel by the French-Armenian writer Philippe Djian, which David Birke outstandingly adapted to the screen.

 PAUL VERHOEVEN, PHOTO JOSE A HERMOSILLO ©2017 FESTIVAL IN LA

 Director Paul Verhoeven really knows his craft.
-In "Elle," he places every element in the right space and time.
-When he became famous in Hollywood with the Cult Classics such as “RoboCop” “Basic Instinct,” “Total Recall,” and “Show Girls,” he already had a long trajectory in Europe.
+In “Elle,” he places every element in a suitable space and time.
+When he became famous in Hollywood with the Cult Classics such as “RoboCop,” “Basic Instinct,” “Total Recall,” and “Show Girls,” he already had a long trajectory in Europe.

 PAUL VERHOEVEN, PHOTO JOSE A HERMOSILLO ©2017 FESTIVAL IN LA